mcgroarty/sl-chat-merge/DESIGN.md

 5. **File Processing**: For each unique chat log file:
    - Reads all versions of the file from directories where it exists (only from `r` or `rw` directories)
+   - Empty files are treated as having no chat content to merge
    - Concatenates all versions in memory (in order of directory configuration)
    - Passes combined content through the sort function to sort and deduplicate
+   - **Malformed Timestamp Handling**: If any file contains lines with malformed timestamps, stops immediately with a verbose error message and makes no changes (may indicate a new system file needing exclusion)
    - For each existing directory with `w` or `rw` access:
      - If file doesn't exist: writes the merged file (or reports in dry-run mode)
-     - If file exists: compares with merged result
+     - If file exists (including empty files): compares with merged result
        - Updates only if merged result differs (or reports in dry-run mode)
        - Reports "Updating [filename]..." when changes are made (or "Would update [filename]..." in dry-run mode)
        - Reports "Adding [filename]..." when creating new files (or "Would add [filename]..." in dry-run mode)

-6. **Optional Filtering**: Accepts command-line arguments to process only files matching specific patterns (case-insensitive match on file paths)
+6. **Optional Filtering**: Accepts command-line arguments to process only files matching specific patterns (case-insensitive substring match on file paths)

 #### Sort Function

+Processes chat log entries:

+1. **Line Ending Normalization**: Converts all line endings to Unix style (LF)
-Processes chat log entries:1. **Line Ending Normalization**: Removes carriage returns to handle Windows line endings
+   - Removes carriage returns to handle Windows line endings (CRLF → LF)
+   - Ensures consistent line endings regardless of source platform
 2. **Multi-line Joining**: Joins multi-line chat entries:
    - Lines starting with `[YYYY/MM/DD` (timestamp pattern) begin new entries
    - Lines NOT starting with timestamp are joined to the previous line
    - First line in file doesn't get a leading newline
+3. **Timestamp Validation**: Checks that all lines starting with `[` have valid timestamps
+   - If malformed timestamps are detected, raises an error and stops processing
-3. **Chronological Sorting**: Sorts entries by the timestamp field (characters 1-21: `[YYYY/MM/DD HH:MM:SS]` plus space)
+4. **Chronological Sorting**: Sorts entries by the timestamp field (characters 1-21: `[YYYY/MM/DD HH:MM:SS]` plus space)
-4. **Deduplication**: Removes duplicate lines
+5. **Deduplication**: Removes consecutive duplicate lines (like Unix `uniq`)
+   - Only removes duplicates that appear immediately after each other in the sorted output
+   - Does not remove duplicates that appear elsewhere in the file
-5. **Trailing Newline**: Ensures output ends with a newline character
+6. **Trailing Newline**: Ensures output ends with a newline character
-6. **Locale Independence**: Uses byte-wise comparison for consistent sorting across different systems
+7. **Locale Independence**: Uses byte-wise comparison for consistent sorting across different systems

 ### Chat Log Format